 The infamous Fishergate Bollard has achieved national fame as a result of being knocked over many times by wayward drivers in Preston city centre.

-A replica of the bollard, which has its own Twitter account, took centre stage at last week’s Preston Smiles Better Awards ceremony.
+It has its own Twitter account and a replica of the bollard took centre stage at this week’s Preston Smiles Better Awards ceremony.

-When awards organisers Preston Business Improvement District tweeted they would give away the replica to a good home, PR5 jumped at the chance
+Last night organisers Preston Business Improvement District tweeted they would give away the replica to a good home.

-BID manager Mark Whittle said: “We’ve had a bit of fun with it all and it’s great to see the replica bollard being put to good use around Preston.”
+BID manager Mark Whittle said: “We’ve had a bit of fun and it’s gone to a Preston band who will put it to good use.”